Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     solara.FigureMatplotlib(fig, format="png")
 ```

-By defining the model parameters, the histogram function, and the agent_protrayal settings, together with the main Letter Model, we can now call the simulation and let the model for a while.
-Do the agents' colors change?
+By defining the `agent_protrayal` settings, the model parameters, and the histogram function, together with the main `Letter Model`, we can now call the simulation and let the model run for a while.
+Do you see the agents' colors change?

 ```python
 from mesa.experimental import JupyterViz